sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the query that reads the entries list (Professional, Developer, and Platinum plugin versions).
 * Fixes a minor issue identifying variations' prices on variable WooCommerce products when there are other variable products on the page (Developer and Platinum plugin versions).
 * Fixes a conflict between reCAPTCHA styles and third-party themes (Developer and Platinum plugin versions).

-= 5.1.62 =

-* Optimizes the plugin queries.
-* Allows entering placeholder in dropdown fields.
-* Modifies the PDF Generator add-on to integrate it with the Multilanguage for Calculated Fields Form complementary plugin.
-* Modifies the user permissions add-on.